* European shares slump at open

 * Many Asian markets closed for new year holiday

-LONDON, Jan 27 (Reuters) - World shares fell to their lowest in two weeks on Monday as worries grew about the economic impact of China's spreading coronavirus with demand spiking for safe-haven assets such as Japanese yen and Treasury notes.
+LONDON, Jan 27 (Reuters) - World shares slipped to their lowest in two weeks on Monday as worries grew about the economic impact of China’s spreading coronavirus, with demand spiking for safe-haven assets such as Japanese yen and Treasury notes.

 The death toll from the coronavirus outbreak in China rose to 81 and the virus spread to more than 10 countries, including France, Japan and the United States.
 Some health experts questioned whether China can contain the epidemic.

-The MSCI All-Country World Index, which tracks shares across 47 countries, was down 0.42% to its lowest since Jan.
-13.
+By midday in London, MSCI’s All-Country World Index , which tracks shares across 47 countries, was down 0.6% to its lowest since Jan.
+9.

 In Europe, stock markets slumped at the start of trading, tracking their counterparts in Asia.
-The pan-European STOXX 600 index fell 1.4% to its lowest level since Jan.
-14.
+The pan-European STOXX 600 index fell 2% to its lowest level since Jan.
+6, and the Euro Stoxx 50 volatility index jumped to its highest level since December.

 “The coronavirus is an economic and financial shock.
 The extent of that shock still needs to be assessed, but it could provide the spark for an arguably long-overdue adjustment in the capital markets,” Marc Chandler, chief market strategist at Bannockburn Securities, told clients.

-The ability of the coronavirus to spread is getting stronger and infections could continue to rise, China's National Health Commission said on Sunday.
-Nearly 2,800 people globally have been infected and 81 in China killed by the disease.
+The ability of the coronavirus to spread is getting stronger and infections could continue to rise, China’s National Health Commission said on Sunday.
+More than 2,800 people globally have been infected.

 China announced it will extend the week-long new year holiday by three days to Feb.
 2 and schools will return from their break later than usual.
 Chinese-ruled Hong Kong said it would ban entry to people who have visited Hubei province in the past 14 days.